Anjigadu/datastructures/BST_articles.md

 * Merge Two Balanced Binary Search Trees

+> In order traversal of tree 1 and store in arr1

+> In order traversal of tree 2 and store in arr2

+> merge two sorted arrays.

+> from sorted array construct balanced bst which takes O(m+n) time.

 * Binary Tree to Binary Search Tree Conversion

 * Transform a BST to greater sum tree